Tri-National Tornado Training Establishment: 1999 crash

+In the Tornado was Flt Lt Greg Hurst, aged 35, and Second Lt Matteo di Carlo, an Italian, who had been with the RAF since 4 December 1998, from Rieti, and he had his 25th birthday on 16 January 1999.
+The Tornado had left Cottesmore ten minutes earlier.
+The Tornado was found next to the A631 at Everton, Nottinghamshire.

 Closure

 In the post-Cold War era and the growing differences in the aircraft variants, the three nations decided that they would be better served performing their own type training.
 There was also a need to find space for British aircraft returning to the UK from Royal Air Force Germany bases, such as RAF Bruggen, that were closing.
 Consequently, the unit disbanded on 24 February 1999, with Tornado flying ending on 31 March 1999.

 After TTTE, Cottesmore became the base for Joint Force Harrier.
 The station housed all the operational Harrier GR9 squadrons in the Royal Air Force, and No. 122 Expeditionary Air Wing.
 In April 2012 RAF Cottesmore was transferred to the British Army and renamed Kendrew Barracks.

 Precedent for other training establishments

 While the Eurofighter project has followed the example of the Tornado programme in many ways, the TTTE model was not adopted.
 Rather the Eurofighter partners (Germany, Italy, Spain and United Kingdom) have chosen to run national training schemes.